mloft74/lapis/README.md

 | FreqSort              | `{frequency-harmonic-rank}`                                                                                                                                |
 | MiscInfo              | `{document-title}` If you want your cards to include the title of the tab they were mined from, such as for light novels (LNs), please use this feature.   |

 In `MainDefinition`, what you get will depend on the version of JMdict or Jitendex you have.
-If you decide you do not want to use any bilingual dictionary, simply use your main monolingual dictionary there.
+If you decide you do not want to use any bilingual dictionary, simply use your main monolingual dictionary there. **Note:** Ensure that the `SentenceFurigana` field is empty, as Yomitan may automatically insert `{sentence-furigana}`.
+We strongly recommend **against** using this handlebar, as it does not preserve bold formatting.
+Additionally, if the `Sentence` field is updated, the furigana field will not be adjusted accordingly.
+Instead, we recommend using [AJT Japanese](docs/anki_setup.md).

 ## How to update Lapis